 - 1. When power is first applied, verify that the Power LED (U) is on. - 2.
-After approximately 2 minutes, verify that: - The Power LED is solid green. - The Internet LED is on. - The Ethernet LAN LED is on if any local port is connected to a computer.
+Verify that the Power LED turns amber within a few seconds, indicating that the self-test is running. - 3.
+After approximately 30 seconds, verify that: - The Power LED is solid green. - The Internet LED is on. - A numbered Ethernet port LED is on for any local port that is connected to a computer.
 This indicates that a link has been established to the connected device.